"Seek the welfare of the city where I have sent you into exile, and pray to the Lord on its behalf, for in its welfare you will find your welfare."

 New ministry initiatives were not primarily based on new programs designed by the clergy.
 Laity in the congregation stepped forward with new mission initiatives.
 A group of women met for prayers on Fridays.
 The focus was on healing for persons, the community, the congregation and the world.
 These women stayed for lunch and Bible study.
 Amerson and Moman led these gatherings; however, it was there that ideas and possibilities were considered and bathed in joyful fellowship and prayer.
 Over the years such groups have continued to meet.

 Many other lay persons took initiative during this time.
 For example, Ms. Sadie Flowers used her connections within IPS to help set up a kindergarten at Broadway for kindergarten-aged neighborhood children who were not offered this option as the busing under the desegregation order did not provide for the half-day experience.
 The Broadway Worker’s Sunday School class offered their classroom for this over a three-year period.
 Another example is the initiative of retired public school music teacher, Ms. Alberta Denk, who decided to begin teaching neighborhood children the violin.
 She asked for donations to purchase instruments, set up a program where families were to assist and soon there were dozens of children learning to play the violin.
+Her legacy of teaching children the violin continues today through the wonderful work of the 200-student Metropolitan Youth Orchestra (MYO) that calls Broadway home.

 The staff was fortunate to have custodial workers like Mildred Lasley and Cliff Hatcher who lived nearby and were critical linkages and interpreters within the neighborhood.
 Mr. Hatcher, a member of the congregation, regularly made breakfast for children who faced an early morning long bus ride to Decatur Central Schools on the far southwest side of the city as a result of the desegregation order.